Profluent-Internships/ProCALM/README.md

 ```
 composer main.py --config config/long-final/ec-onehot-swissprot.yml --debug
 ```
 Results will be saved under `results/`.
 Training should take on the order of 6 hours for every 1 billion tokens.
+Other configs to reproduce the results from our study are given under `config/long-final/`

 ## Generation
-Example commands:
+Example commands to generate sequences with different conditioning using the pretrained moels:

 ```
 #generate for a single EC conditioning